nuxt/image/docs/pages/en/4.providers/ipx.md

 ## Using `ipx` in production

+Use IPX for self-hosting as an alternative to use service providers for production.

 :::alert{type="info"}
   You don't need to follow this section if using `target: 'static'`.
-  Use IPX self-hosting image optimizer otherwise, consider using CDN providers for production.
 :::